-Population 10.324.611
+Population 10,324,611

-Population aged 15-29 years old 16,0 %
+Population aged 15-29 years old 16.0 %

-Population aged 65 years old and above 21,1 %
+Population aged 65 years old and above 21.1 %

-Birth Rate 8,3
+Birth Rate 8.3

-International migrant stock as a percentage of the total 8.1 %
+International migrant stock as a percentage of the total population 8.1 %

-population 0,1 70

-1. Standards of living in Portugal
+1. Standards of living in Portugal19

-Portugal's economic situation is stabilizing in the past couple of years but there is still a reduced overall competitiveness in the economy.
+Portugal's economic situation is stabilising in the past couple of years but there is still a reduced overall competitiveness in the economy.

-The gross national income per capita (GNI) in Portugal is 30000 (Fig.1.1) and 9,9% of the labour force is currently unemployed (Fig.1.3).
+The gross national income per capita (GNI) in Portugal is 30000 (Fig.1.1) and 9.9% of the labour force is currently unemployed (Fig.1.3).
 Doing business in Portugal is not easy (Fig.1.2).
 However, the perceived corruption in Portugal was lower than average (global average Corruption Perception Index score in 2016 was a paltry 43) and the perceived Government effectiveness was relatively high (Fig.1.4, Fig1.5).